Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: Problem Description

-If the pre- and post-change densities $f_{\mathbf{X}}^{0}$ and $f_{\mathbf{X}}^{1}$ are known to the decision maker, and $\boldsymbol{\mu}_m$ is constant before and after change, then algorithms like the Cumulative Sum (CuSum) algorithm \cite{page-biometrica-1954}, \cite{lord-amstat-1971}, \cite{mous-astat-1986}, or the Shiryaev-Roberts family of algorithms \cite{robe-technometrics-1966}, \cite{poll-astat-1985}, \cite{tart-etal-thirdord-2012}, can be used for efficient change detection.
+If the pre- and post-change densities are known to the decision maker then algorithms like the Cumulative Sum (CuSum) algorithm \cite{page-biometrica-1954}, \cite{lord-amstat-1971}, \cite{mous-astat-1986}, or the Shiryaev-Roberts family of algorithms \cite{robe-technometrics-1966}, \cite{poll-astat-1985}, \cite{tart-etal-thirdord-2012}, can be used to detect a change in the maximal coherence..
 Both the CuSum algorithm and the Shiryaev-Roberts family of algorithms have strong optimality properties with respect to both the popular formulations of Lorden \cite{lord-amstat-1971} and that of Pollak \cite{poll-astat-1985}, used in this paper.

-If only the pre-change and post-change shape functions $h_0$ and $h_1$ are known then \eqref{prob:Pollak} is a parametric QCD problem.
-In this case, under the assumption that $\boldsymbol{\mu}_m=\boldsymbol{\mu}_0$, $m < \gamma$, and $\mathbf{\Sigma}_0$ are known, efficient QCD algorithms can be designed, having strong asymptotic optimality properties, based on, e.g., the generalized likelihood ratio (GLR) technique \cite{tart-niki-bass-2014}, the mixture based technique \cite{tart-niki-bass-2014}, or the nonanticipating estimation based technique \cite{lord-poll-nonantiest-2005}.
+If the pre-change distribution is known and the post-change distributions belongs to a known parametric family, then efficient QCD algorithms can be designed having strong asymptotic optimality properties, based on, e.g., the generalized likelihood ratio (GLR) technique \cite{tart-niki-bass-2014}, the mixture based technique \cite{tart-niki-bass-2014}, or the non-anticipating estimation based technique \cite{lord-poll-nonantiest-2005}.

-In many situations, however, the pre- and post-change shape functions $h_0$ and $h_1$ may be unknown.
-This is the non-parametric QCD setting considered in this paper.
-In addition we are interested in the scenario where $p \gg n$.
-There is no known non-parametric and efficient\footnote{We call a test efficient if there is a linear relationship between the average delay and the logarithm of the mean time to false alarm.
-This is a standard notion of a good test in the literature; see \cite{sieg-venk-astat-1995} and also see Theorem~\ref{thm:Lorden}.} solution to the QCD problem in this high dimensional regime.
-For example, for a test based on empirical estimates of the covariance/correlation matrix of $\mathbb{X}$, one typically needs the dimension $p$ to be smaller than the number of samples $n$.
-In the rest of the paper we propose a technique for efficient quickest detection of changes for the above nonparametric and high-dimensional QCD problem.